yann361/login-customization/README.md

 # login-customization
 Alfresco Share : Login page customization using FTL markup

-Sample project to use alfresco share FTL markup for login page customization
+Sample project that use Share Extension in order to customize login page